 How do time and materials contracts work?

-Once the contract is signed, the contractor or project manager begins work.
+Once the time and materials contract is signed, the contractor or project manager begins work.
 They carefully track the labor hours or billable hours, indirect costs, and material costs of the project.
 When it comes time to bill the owner, labor is billed at the agreed upon hourly rate and materials are billed at cost plus the specified mark-up.
 The owner pays for all expenses on the project, plus the agreed mark-ups for materials, overhead, and profit margin.

 If extra work is required, there is no approval process or change order needed.
 The owner is simply billed for the additional labor and materials, plus mark-ups.